 Form Factor

-Form factor also determines the size of the case you can buy.
+The form factor also determines the size of the case you can use.
 You can put a mini-ITX motherboard in a micro-ATX case, but not an ATX motherboard.

 RAM Slots